 - 6 tbsp (3 oz) cold water

-After the dough has rested, use it in any recipe calling for one or two 9-inch pie crusts.
+- After the dough has rested, use it in any recipe calling for one or two 9-inch crusts.

-This recipe will make two 9-inch pie crusts.
+- Yield: This recipe will make two 9-inch crusts.

-Don't be afraid to work the dough after you've added the water and are forming it into discs.
-I fold and press the dough a few times by hand so that it makes a nice, smooth ball which I can shape into a disc.
+- Working the Dough: Don't be afraid to work the dough after you've added the water and are forming it into discs.
+I fold and press it a few times by hand so that it makes a nice, smooth ball which I can shape into a disc.

-I have found that this dough is forgiving even if your butter isn't completely cold.
-I made a perfect pie on a hot day where my butter had softened before I made the dough.
+- I have found that this dough is forgiving even if your butter isn't completely cold.
+I made a perfect pie on a hot day where my butter had softened before I made the crust.
 However, I would recommend going with the cold butter since that does remove a variable.

-As you can see from my pictures up above, I like to roll out my dough on sheets of wax paper.
-I find it helps when it's time to transfer the rolled crust to the pie pan.
+- As you can see from my pictures up above, I like to roll it out on sheets of wax paper.
+I find it helps when it's time to transfer the rolled crust to the pie plate.
 I put two sheets below the dough and sprinkle both the wax paper and the dough with flour.
-Once I'm done I can lift up the whole crust with the wax paper and easily move it to my pie pan and then peel off the wax paper.
+Once I'm done I can lift up the whole crust with the wax paper and easily move it to my plate and then peel off the wax paper.

-Whether you use wax paper or not, make sure you use a well floured surface, dough, and rolling pin.
+- Whether you use wax paper or not, make sure you use a well floured surface and rolling pin.
 Flour everything!

-One more thing - when you are ready to roll make sure you let the dough sit out until it's pliable.
+- One more thing - when you are ready to roll make sure you let it sit out until it's pliable.
 Refrigerated dough is too cold to roll and will crack as you work.
 Your fingers should leave an imprint but not sink in.